cockroachdb/docs/v20.1/admin-ui-debug-pages.md

 ---
-title: Advanced Debugging Page
+title: Advanced Debug Page
 toc: true
 ---

-The **Advanced Debugging** page of the Admin UI provides links to advanced monitoring and troubleshooting reports and cluster configuration details.
-To view the **Advanced Debugging** page, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) and then click the gear icon on the left-hand navigation bar.
+The **Advanced Debug** page of the Admin UI provides links to advanced monitoring and troubleshooting reports and cluster configuration details.
+To view this page, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) and click **Advanced Debug** in the left-hand navigation.

 {{site.data.alerts.callout_info}}
 These pages are experimental and undocumented.
 If you find an issue, let us know through [these channels](https://www.cockroachlabs.com/community/).